mbollhoefer/JANUS/README.md

 sources are could be used, but these are likely to be slow.
 You better use some vendor-specific libraries which highly optimized (if in doubt, ask your system administrator for details).
+!!!
+Make sure that BLAS and LAPACK are consistent with your compiling options, i.e., !!! when you use GNU64_long, INTEL64_long, etc with 64-BIT long integer your !!!
+BLAS and LAPACK library should use INTEGER*8

 Last but not least you need to get MC64 and MC21 from the HSL Mathematical Software Library (https://www.hsl.rl.ac.uk/).
 For copyrights, terms of use, etc.,